The Priorities for a Christian Family

 Sincere concern for the worldly and eternal well-being of others is the standard by which Heaven decides the sincerity of a person’s claim to love God.
 John wrote, “He who says he is in the light, and hates his brother, is in darkness until now.
 He who loves his brother abides in the light, and there is no cause for stumbling in him.
 But he who hates his brother is in darkness and walks in darkness, and does not know where he is going, because the darkness has blinded his eyes” (1 John 2:9–11 also 3:10, 14).
 Love is action.
 And it should be expressed in acts of kindness and mercy.

 The final priority is to the rest of the world.
 Jesus Christ instructed that we should love and reach out with the good news of God’s salvation to all the people in the world.
-He said, “And other sheep I have which are not of this fold; them also I must bring, and they will hear My voice; and there will be one flock and one shepherd” (John 10:16).
+He said, “Go [a]therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).

 Jesus declared Himself to be that light (Matthew 12:16–21).
 He was the light not of the Jewish nation only but of the whole world (John 8:12).
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
 God loves both Jews and Gentiles.

 We are to share Christ’s goodness and teach that the Kingdom of God is at hand.
-Jesus commissioned His followers: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).
 Christ’s gospel commission effectively erases man’s national boundaries.
 And citizens of all nations find themselves part of one great brotherhood in which “there is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female,” for all are “one in Christ Jesus” (Galatians 3:28; Colossians 3:11).